A Table Full Of Joy

 Sweet, Buttery, and Crunchy- the perfect caramel corn recipe!

 Popcorn has been my favorite snack since I was a little kid.
-Weather it was buttered and salted, chocolate covered and with candies, or covered in a sweet caramel shell- I would love it!
+Whether it was buttered and salted, chocolate-covered popcorn, and with candies like my holiday popcorn, or covered in a sweet caramel shell- I would love it!

 For more popcorn recipes don't miss: